sysops-notes/sysops-notes.github.io/sections/ec2.md

 	* Different HW
 * Partition:
 	* 7 partitions per AZ
-	* up to 100 instances
+	* Up to 100 instances
 	* Big data distributed applications (HDFS, Kafka )

-## Shutdown behaviour (not same as instance protection)
+## Shutdown behavior (not same as instance protection)

 * Stop (default) or Terminate
-* Instance settings -> Change shutdown behaviour
+* Instance settings -> Change shutdown behavior
 * Through the OS (`sudo shutdown now`)
 * > Instance protection activated && shutdown is terminate: Shutdown from the OS will RESULT IN TERMINATION of the instance

 ## Launch troubleshooting

 * `#InstanceLimitExceeded`
-	* maximum number of instances in the region is reached (default: 20)
+	* Maximum number of instances in the region is reached (default: 20)
 	* Resolution:
 		* ticket to increase
 		* use another region